Meet Our Conservatory Faculty

 Kimberly Dooley has worked as a director, choreographer, and teaching artist in the Bay Area for over 14 years.
 She received her BFA from NYU's Tisch School of the Arts in the Experimental Theatre Wing.
 She will be directing the Professional Season's production of The Addams Family in March 2016.
 Favorite directing credits at Berkeley Playhouse include the award-winning The 25th Annual Putnam County Spelling Bee and Seussical The Musical; Once On This Island, and The Wiz.
 Teen Stage and Imagination Players productions include: Damn Yankees, Disney’s Mulan Jr., Carnival, Grease, and Pippin.

-Henry Halkyard is an educator and actor raised in Las Vegas, and is thrilled to be returning to Berkeley Playhouse for his second season this fall.
+Henry Halkyard is an educator and actor raised in Las Vegas, and is thrilled to be returning to Berkeley Playhouse for his third season.
 His credits at Berkeley Playhouse include directing Cinderella and the Music Man, as well as assistant directing the Wizard of Oz and leading a wide variety of summer camps.
 At Sarah Lawrence College in New York, he worked heavily in the school’s Theatre Outreach program and studied child psychology at its Early Childhood Center.
 He also worked as a guest teaching artist for Palisade Prep High School and Greenburgh-Graham UFSD in Yonkers, and performed in a variety of children’s shows at the Hudson River Museum.
 After graduating with a concentration in Arts Education and Film Acting, he established his Bay Area footprint working at the Children’s Creativity Museum, but has now worked with young actors and students at a variety of theaters and programs across the Bay, including Town Hall Theatre Co, Each One Reach One, and StageWrite.
-In his spare time, he enjoys experimenting with immersive digital art, going to auditions, and building computers.
 He is ecstatic to jump aboard as one of Berkeley Playhouse’s Resident Teaching Artists, and looks forward to creating exciting artistic experiences for young actors for years to come.

 Jacob Henrie Naffaa has been performing around the Bay Area since he was 7 years old in Berkeley Playhouse's production of Peter Pan.
 He teaches with Berkeley Playhouse, SFArts Education and the Oakland Zoo, and was last seen in Berkeley Playhouse's A Christmas Story (Fantasy Villain), PCRT's West Side Story (Snowboy) and Utopia Theatre Productions' Three Sisters (Ferapont).